cptlab/cptlab.github.io/depREADME.txt

  /__ | | |\ |  |  /  / \ |_) |\ |
  \_| |_| | \| _|_ \_ \_/ | \ | \|

-In order to make these deployments persistent we have to run them via an /etc/services file which calls gunicorn (remember to change the port!)
+In order to make these deployments persistent (auto restart on boot) we have to run them via an /etc/services file which calls gunicorn (remember to change the port!)

 Here is a list of tasks for making the deployment persistent: